-Figure 4-12 Overhead View
+Figure 5-12 Overhead View

-The meaning for each of the data items is as follows for this OpenMP demo.
+The following list describes each of the data items for this OpenMP demo.
 Other programming models generate slightly different data.

-Parallelization Overhead

-The percentage of the total overhead time spent making the code parallel.
+• Parallelization Overhead: The percentage of the total overhead time spent making the code parallel.
 In the example, this time is negligible.

-Load Imbalance

-The percentage of the overhead time caused by load imbalance.
-Load imbalance means the parallel work is not evenly distributed among the processors, causing some processors to wait while the others finish their tasks.
+- Load Imbalance: The percentage of the overhead time caused by load imbalance.
+Load imbalance means the parallel work is not evenly distributed among the processors, causing some processors to wait while the others finish their tasks. - Insufficient Parallelism: The percentage of the overhead time spent in regions of the code that are not parallel. - Barrier Loss: The percentage of overhead time consumed by the barrier mechanism.
+This is not the time spent waiting at a barrier. - Synchronization Loss: The percentage of the overhead time consumed by synchronization mechanisms other than barriers. - Other Model-specific Overhead: The percentage of the overhead time due to other operations of the parallel programming model, in this case OpenMP.

-Insufficient Parallelism

-The percentage of the overhead time spent in regions of the code that are not parallel.

-Barrier Loss

-The percentage of overhead time consumed by the barrier mechanism.
-This is not the time spent waiting at a barrier.

-Synchronization Loss

-The percentage of the overhead time consumed by synchronization mechanisms other than barriers.

-Other Model-specific Overhead

-The percentage of the overhead time due to other operations of the parallel programming model, in this case OpenMP.